-See: Security Server RACF Macros and Interfaces -
+- Security Server RACF Macros and Interfaces (SA22-7682)

-Other "Environments" and Interfaces. . .
+Other "Environments" and Interfaces . . .

-· Other ISPF Interfaces
+Other ISPF Interfaces

-Panel REXX
+- Panel REXX

+- Allows REXX to be run in a panel procedure

+- \REXX statement used to invoke it

+- REXX can be coded directly in the procedure or taken from a SYSEXEC or SYSPROC DD member

+- REXX can modify the values of ISPF variables

+- File Tailoring Skeleton REXX

-- -Allows REXX to be run in a panel procedure - -REXX statement used to invoke the REXX - $-\mbox{REXX}$ can be coded directly in the procedure or taken from a SYSEXEC or SYSPROC DD member - -REXX can modify the values of ISPF variables
+- Allows REXX to be run in a skeleton

+- )REXX control statement used to invoke it

+- REXX can be coded directly in the procedure or taken from a SYSEXEC or SYSPROC DD member

+- REXX can modify the values of ISPF variables

+- ISPF Dialog Developer's Guide and Reference (SC19-3619, SC34-4821)